jaredcchapman/via/README.md

 (The amateur is expert at distraction.)

 The expert values preparation and order.
 Arranges material and tools, like a chef, mise en place.
 Fits tool to task to completion.
-Consistently.

 (The amateur switches tool and task ad nauseum.)